bogaertsg/bogaertsg-github.io/about.markdown

 permalink: /about/
 ---

-Glenn Bogaerts - Data Intelligence Consultant at Cegeka
+Glenn Bogaerts - Data Intelligence Consultant

 You can find the source code at GitHub:
 [BogaertsG](https://github.com/BogaertsG)